On the geography and botany of knot Floer homology: Questions, conjectures and concluding remarks

 Work of the first author alluded to above implies that any L-space knot can be represented as the closure of a strongly quasipositive braid \cite[Corollary 1.4]{Hedden2010}.
 By plumbing positive Hopf bands one can show that there are infinitely many distinct strongly quasipositive fibered knots of any genus greater than one, in contrast to the finiteness of positive braid closures with bounded genus.
 As such, Conjecture \ref{finiteLspace} places the class of L-space knots in a perhaps interesting tension between the classes of positive and quasipositive braids.

-An affirmative answer to the following two conjectures could be helpful in understanding the botany problem for L-space knots (see \cite{BakerMoore} for several other interesting conjectures, and a nice discussion of L-space knots): \begin{conj}[{\cite[Conjecture 30]{WatsonSymm}}] Any L-space knot admits a strong inversion. \end{conj} \begin{conj}[{\cite[Conjecture 4]{LidmanMoore}}] An L-space knot contains no essential Conway spheres in its complement. \end{conj}
+An affirmative answer to the following two conjectures could be helpful in understanding the botany problem for L-space knots (see \cite{BakerMoore} for several other interesting conjectures, and a nice discussion of L-space knots): \begin{conj} Any L-space knot admits a strong inversion. \end{conj} {\em Update:} This has been disproved by Baker and Luecke \cite{BakerLuecke}.
+See also \cite[Conjecture 30]{WatsonSymm} and the accompanying discussion. \begin{conj}[{\cite[Conjecture 4]{LidmanMoore}}] An L-space knot contains no essential Conway spheres in its complement. \end{conj}

 While we don't really know whether to expect coarse detection of L-space knots by knot Floer homology (we conjecture it mainly because we find it difficult even to produce families of L-space knots, let alone families with the same Floer homology), it is perhaps more justified to conjecture such a result for particular subsets of L-space knots.
 For instance, Li and Ni make the following conjecture: